Olympic National Park Day Trip (Best 1-Day Itineraries!)

 • Make a list of everything to carry in your backpack.

-The day before you leave:
+The day before your trip:

 • Fill up your gas tank.